sudharsan-selvaraj/playshot/README.md

   },
   region: process.env.S3_REGION,
 } as any), {
-  bucket: process.env.S3_BUCKET, // bucket where the image to be stored });
+  bucket: process.env.S3_BUCKET, // bucket where the images are to be stored });
 ```